 Whether you’re coming from a four-year institution or a community college, Alvernia is committed to providing you with personal attention and flexible class schedules that make it easy for you to join Alvernia's main campus community.
 We consider each student's academic record individually, so most students' previous coursework counts toward an Alvernia University Bachelor's degree, which typically means you continue on your educational journey without repeating a step.

-To assist transfer students with their unique concerns and questions, AU's Transfer Coordinator Bret Krotee is dedicated to guiding you through the process.
+To assist transfer students with their unique concerns and questions, AU's Senior Associate Director for Transfer Services Bret Krotee is dedicated to guiding you through the process.
 Based in the Office of Undergraduate Admissions, he is ready to help you get where you want to go, so please feel free to contact his email, call him at 610-796-8269 or email our Admissions Office.